-In August 2003 three people with a concern for those in prison saw a need of a further facility offering support accommodation on release from prison.
-A further need was identified to provide a link between prisoner release and after release services.
-Often released prisoners find it hard to reintegrate back into society and family without support.
+In August 2003 three people with a concern for those in prison saw a need for a further facility to offer support accommodation on release from prison.
+It was also identified that recently released prisoners need help connecting with support services.
+Often released prisoners find it hard to reintegrate back into society and family without sufficient support.

-Their idea is based around working with those in prison and their families to build a platform for reconciliation before, during and after their release from prison.
+Their idea was to work with those in prison and their families to build a platform for reconciliation before, during and after their release from prison.
 Geoff and Jill have had a lot of experience supporting serving prisoners, released prisoners and their families.
-They identified a need for these individuals after having worked with them and experiencing the difficulties they face when re-integrating back into their families and life outside.
+From this experience, they identified the difficulties and challenges released prisoners face re-integrating back into their families and life outside.

-- Jan & Feb 2017 – One house & one flat closed due to being sold off
+- 2017 – Two residences closed due to being sold off; Two other residences opened

 - 2018, Dec – One residence sold and closed

 - 2019, July-Dec – Three residences closed and five opened (total of 9 residences)

 - 2019 – Sept The completion of Geoff and Jill’s time as staff,the handover to Sev Simwinga